bonprix/vaadin-excel-exporter/README.md

 - Column Header Texts
 - Component Header and Content Styles
 - Column Freeze and Header Freeze feature
+- Provide Column Formatters.
+Use built in Suffix, Prefix formatters.

 However, if none of these are specified, it would generate the Excel with default values and styles.